andrewcooke/BlockCipherSelfStudy.jl/README.md

 results.

 Efficient pruning of the search is critical.
-This is why so much time is spent on the first few bits - because it is difficult to discriminate good and bad answers at this level.
+This is why so much time is spent on the first few bits (see above) - because it is difficult to discriminate good and bad answers at this level.
 The approach here uses an adaptive set of filters, updated every few seconds.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)